 Most people would love to have a real piano, but space and removals often dictate that a keyboard would be the more practical option.
-Over my years in teaching, parents have regularly asked me for some help choosing a piano keyboard for beginners.
+Over my years in teaching, parents have often asked me for help with choosing a piano keyboard for beginners, so I thought I’d share my thoughts here.

 2. A synthesizer offers more options with different effects and can reproduce the sounds of many other instruments.
 There is a wide choice available from reasonable starter ones to the more sophisticated versions great for budding composers when used with computer programs.
 However all these extra features can be both confusing and distracting for a young beginner.
 So are not essential for a beginner’s keyboard.